AayushK09/Expense-Tracker/README.md

 ## Expense Tracker

-A simple Expense Tracker web application built using React.
+A simple Expense Tracker web application built using HTML,CSS and JS.
 This app allows users to add, edit, remove, and view all expenses, making it easy to track personal finances.

 ## Features